le0kar0ub1/SecondBreath/README.md

 # SecondBreath

-x86 bootloader wroten in GNU syntax assembly.
+x86 MBR bootloader wroten in GNU syntax assembly.

 Because we are not savage and `org` keyword isn't implemented on GNU assembly we need a linker script.